Tunable Half-Metallicity and Edge Magnetism of H-saturated InSe Nanoribbons: Heisenberg model

-Here, $H^{\sigma}(k)$ is the reciprocal-space Hamiltonian for spin $\sigma$, whose matrix elements can be easily obtained from the TB model.
+where $H^{\sigma}(k)$ is the reciprocal Hamiltonian, whose matrix elements can be easily obtained from the TB model, Eq.~(\ref{hamilt}).
 To calculate the reciprocal-space Green's function, we use $10^{4}$ k-points and $\eta=0.1$~meV.

-The magnetic lattice of H-ZISN can be simplified to an 1D magnetic chain because magnetic moments entirely localized along one of the edges.
+The magnetic lattice of H-ZISNs can be simplified to an 1D magnetic chain because magnetic moments entirely localized along one of the edges.
 The resulting exchange interactions calculated using Eq.~(\ref{exch}) up to the third coordination sphere are summarized in Table~\ref{table:label2} for different ribbon widths.
 One can see that the leading exchange interaction $J_\mathrm{NN}$ is FM, which depends considerably on the ribbon width $N$, ranging from $J_{\mathrm{NN}}\approx 2$ meV ($N$=5) to $J_{\mathrm{NN}}\approx 5$ meV ($N=12$).
 Similar to the magnetic moments, $J_{\mathrm{NN}}$ is almost converged with the ribbon width at $N=12$.
 The more distant interactions (2NN and 3NN) are smaller by more than an order of magnitude.
 One can see, however, that $J_\mathrm{2NN}$ and $J_\mathrm{3NN}$ are comparable in magnitude, whereas their signs are different for most $N$s.
 This behavior is typical to the RKKY interactions, which is not unexpected taking into account that H-ZISNs are conductors at zero doping.
 In Figs.~\ref{fig:label7} (a) and (b), we show how the exchange interactions depend on the Fermi energy considering the examples of 5-H-ZISN and 12-H-ZISN.
-In the first case [$N=5$, Fig.~\ref{fig:label7}(a)], the Fermi energy lies at the zone edge causing a rapid decay of the exchange interaction for positive Fermi energies ($n$-doping).
+In the first case [$N=5$, Fig.~\ref{fig:label7}(a)], a rapid decay of the exchange interaction can be observed for positive Fermi energies ($n$-doping).
 On the contrary, the exchange interactions monotonously increase for negative Fermi energies ($p$-doping) until $E_f\approx -0.15$ eV.
-In the second case [$N=12$, Fig.~\ref{fig:label7}(b)], the Fermi energy lies $\sim$0.2 eV away from the band edge, and $J_{\mathrm{NN}}$ has its maximum at zero Fermi energy.
+In the second case [$N=12$, Fig.~\ref{fig:label7}(b)], $J_{\mathrm{NN}}$ has its maximum at zero Fermi energy and exchange interactions decrease rapidly down to zero at positive Fermi energy around $0.2$ eV.
 In this case, both $n$- and $p$-doping slightly reduce $J_{\mathrm{NN}}$.
-From Fig.~\ref{fig:label7} one can also see how $J_{\mathrm{2NN}}$ and $J_{\mathrm{3NN}}$ change their sign as a function of the Fermi energy.
+From Fig.~\ref{fig:label7} one can also see how $J_{\mathrm{2NN}}$ and $J_{\mathrm{3NN}}$ change their sign as function of the Fermi energy.
 Overall, in the context of doping-induced half-metallicity in H-ZISNs discussed earlier, exchange interactions are not significantly affected by $p$-type doping.